 You can also update the project manually: right-click the .ioc file in Project View and select Update CMake project with STM32CubeMX.

 While editing the files generated by CubeMX, always enclose your code in the

 /* USER CODE BEGIN ... */and

 /* USER CODE END ... */pseudo comments.
 This will protect your code from being overwritten by CubeMX during code regeneration.
-Alternatively, consider extracting your code into separate .c or .h files (see the next point).
+Also, consider extracting pieces of code into separate .c or .h files (see the next point).

-If you add source or include files, place them in the Src and Inc directories.
+If you add source or header files, place them in the Src and Inc directories.

 CLion regenerates CMakeLists.txt from the template every time the project is updated.
 If you need to make changes in the CMake script (for example, to add external libraries or FPU support), do so in CMakeLists_template.txt and then call Update CMake project with STM32CubeMX.

 Build a project